fsharp/fslang-design/FSharp-5.0/FS-1001-StringInterpolation.md

 ### Summary

-A new expresssion form called an interpolated string is added.
+A new expression form called an interpolated string is added.

 ```fsharp
 let x = 1